ManhNguyen1116/Gym-Buddies/README.md

 # Gym-Buddies

 This is a short guide on how to get the project environment setup.
-There are three different
+There are three different things you have to run at the same time.
-***DOWNLOAD TRACK-SERVER FROM MOODLE IT IS IN LECTURES SECTION BETWEEN LECTURES 19 and 20!
+***DOWNLOAD TRACK-SERVER FROM MOODLE.
+IT IS IN LECTURES SECTION BETWEEN LECTURES 19 and 20!
 1) Setting up MongoDB
 	*I invited each of your college emails to my MongoDB project with project owner permissions.
 	*Join the project and go to the database cluster and click connect on the right.